34Mbithi/product-management/README.md

 ✔ The project does not include user roles or permissions.

 ***Authentication Assumptions***

 The DummyJSON /auth/login endpoint is used for authentication.

 Token and user data are stored in localStorage for persistence.

 Token is attached via axios headers:

 ```bash
 api.defaults.headers.common['Authorization'] = `Bearer ${token}`
 ```

 No session expiration or refresh tokens are included (API limitation).

 No role-based permissions.

 ***Product Data Assumptions***

 DummyJSON does not persist add/delete actions — therefore:
-    Newly created products are stored locally in the Pinia store. localStorage is used to maintain product state across page reloads.
+    ✔Newly created products are stored locally in the Pinia store.
+    ✔localStorage is used to maintain product state across page reloads.

 Product merging logic combines:

 API products + locally created products

 ***UI & UX Assumptions***
 TailwindCSS is used for all styling.

 Primary accent color: #000080.

 Layout closely follows provided mockups.

 Product reviews displayed in ProductView.vue are mock data placeholders.

 *** Features Added**

 This project successfully delivers all major requirements from the technical test.

 | Feature                                 | Status                               |
 | --------------------------------------- | ------------------------------------ |
 | User login & token handling             | ✔                                    |